dogee4803/billmanager_paymethod/README.en.md

 ├── requirements.txt

+├── tinkoffApiHandler.py

 └── mypayment.py

 # Structure of the project
-⇨ ./billmgr - general functions for working with BILLmanager, a library that provides basic functionality (working with the database, logging, interacting with the panel via mgrctl).
+⇨ ./billmgr - General functions for working with BILLmanager, a library that provides basic functionality (working with the database, logging, interacting with the panel via mgrctl).

-⇨ ./templates - Foler with forms templates for sending data to bank payment system.
+⇨ ./templates - Folder with forms templates for sending data to bank payment system.

 ⇨ ./payment.py - Basic functionality for the implementation of CGI and the module for processing your payment module.

 ⇨ ./pmmypayment.py - The main module of the payment system processor.

 ⇨ ./mypayment.py - CGI to go to the payment system for payment.

+⇨ ./tinkoffApiHandler.py - The module for working with Tinkoff API

 ⇨ ./billmgr_mod_mypayment.xml - XML with fields on the payment method setup form and messages.